cysouw/diathesis/text/c06_adverbials.md

 ## Introduction

-Result of alternation almost always leads to NA or Na (with reflexive).

-- Er hält/macht den Tisch sauber. [@duden2009: 790]
-- Das Buch handelt von einem Verbrechen.
-Bei dem Fall handelt es sich um ein Verbrechen.
+It might come as a surprise that adverbials play a role in valency and valency alternations.
+However, already on somewhat closer inspection it quickly becomes clear that there are various verbs that obligatorily need an adverbial complement, like *sich verhalten* 'to behave' \Next, arguing that adverbials has to be considered when determining the valency of verbs.

+\ex.
+ \a.
+Ich verhalte mich tapfer.
+ \b. \* Ich verhalte mich.

+Yet, adverbials cast an even wider net as there are various diatheses that involve obligatory adverbials, like drops \Next[a], see [@sec:adverbial-reflexive-drop], anticausatives \Next[b], see [@sec:adverbial-reflexive-transitive-anticausative], applicatives \Next[c], see [@sec:adverbials-applicative] and antipassives \Next[d], see [@sec:adverbials-antipassive].

+\ex.
+ \a.
+Ich lebe hier.
+Hier lebt es sich gut.
+ \b.
+Ich fahre den Lastwagen.
+Der Lastwagen fährt sich gut.
+ \c.
+Ich fische in den Teich.
+Ich habe den Teich leergefischt.
+ \d.
+Ich sehe das Gemälde.
+Ich sehe mich satt an dem Gemälde.

+The adverbial construction discussed in this chapter include two clearly different kind of adverbials, namely depictive secondary predicates \Next[a] and resultative secondary predicates \Next[b].
+The syntactic structures and the valency alternations in which they appear turn out to be rather different, possibly warranting two different chapters.
+However, the current combination of these superficially similar constructions allows me to sharpen the distinction and investigate similarities and differences.

+\ex.
+ \a.
+Ich habe meine Hose schnell gekauft.
+ \b.
+Ich habe den Laden leer gekauft.

+Depictive secondary predicates are typically manner adverbials.
+They appear in valency-reducing diatheses, typically resulting in intransitive constructions as a result.
+This behaviour draws obvious parallels with reflexive diatheses.
+However, it remain unclear to me whether there is a deeper connection between reflexive and adverbial diatheses or whether this parallel is a superficial side effect of some other syntactic properties.

+Resultative secondary predicates arguably form a new verb together with the main predicate, i.e. *leer* and *kaufen* form a new verb *leerkaufen* in which the first part *leer-* is separable, just like with prepositional preverbs ('Partikelverben' in German grammar, see [@sec:preverbs-prefixes-particles]).
+Similar to the generalisation with preverbs (see [@sec:preverbs-always-accusative]), diatheses with resultative secondary predicates almost always lead to transitive constructions with a nominative and an accusative argument (or alternatively an accusative reflexive).
+This parallellism reinforces the impression that resultative adverbs should probably better be considered together with preverbs as discussed in the previous chapter.

 ## Delimiting adverbial arguments

 ### Adverbials and adverbs

-Adverbials are defined here strictly syntactical as a word or phrase that modifies the main predicate of a sentence.
+Adverbials are defined here strictly syntactically as a word or phrase that modifies the main predicate of a sentence.
 When such an adverbial consists of a single word that cannot be used in other syntactic functions, then such a word is called an \textsc{adverb}.
 There exist an arguably rather small class of such purely adverbial words in German with restricted semantic possibilities, namely local, e.g. *hier, oben, dort* \Next[a], temporal, e.g. *gestern, später, immer* \Next[b], causal, e.g. *deshalb, dennoch, folglich* \Next[c] and modal, e.g. *ebenfalls, fast, ganz* \Next[d].

 \ex.
  \a.
 Das Flugzeug ist dort gelandet.